Registration of Private Sector Landlords

 - Landlords who rent to their own employees as required for the employee to carry out their duties

-If you would like any further guidance about the Landlord Registration Bill or the active Voluntary Landlord Register please contact us at:
+If you would like any further guidance about future requirements for landlord registration or the current voluntary landlord registration scheme please contact us at:

 Telephone: Housing Customer Services Team at +44 1624 685955